-Be sure to check out (PDF) the detailed explanation of the services offered by Republic.
+Be sure to check out (PDF) the detailed explanation of the services offered by Groot.
 Check out the Groot Industries Quotation Sheet (PDF) for a listing of services and related costs.
-Willowbrook is currently in the Year 3 (2018) of our contract with Republic.
 Please note, the prices found in the price quotation sheet do not include a surcharge for brush collection.
-The current surcharge of $0.72 per month may be subject to change on an annual basis.
+Attached is a copy of the Groot Refuse Groot Refuse Contract 8-1-2020.

 The Mattress Recycling Council estimates that Americans dispose of roughly 15 to 20 million mattresses every year.
 The average mattress takes up 40 cubic feet, which means that one year's worth of discarded mattresses will occupy more than 132,000 square miles of landfill space.
 To cut down on waste and preserve landfill space, mattress owners in the U.S. are encouraged to get rid of their old mattresses using alternative means.
 The Tuck Sleep Foundation has developed a guide featuring some helpful tips for donating, recycling, reselling and reusing old or used mattresses.
 Check out the Tuck Sleep Foundation's website for more information on alternative methods of mattress disposal.

 The closest prescription medication drop-off facility is located at the Darien Police Department (1710 Plainfield Road).
 Residents can properly and safely dispose of unused and expired prescription and over-the-counter medications at the RxBox located in the Darien Department lobby.
 Once an item has been placed in the RxBox it cannot be removed except by authorized personnel.
 All medications collected will be incinerated by a contractor provided by the IEPA.
 Medications will not be reused.
 Please see the disposal tips below and call the Darien Police Department's non-emergency phone number (630) 971-3999 for more information and consult the list of acceptable and unacceptable items below.
 You can also look up other RxBox locations by visiting the DuPage County Health Department website.

 - For spill free disposal, place the pills or liquid medication bottles in a zipper top plastic bag.